kelaaditya/deep-algos/README.md

 # deep-algos
-A Collection of Various Deep Learning Algorithms and Techniques made using TensorFlow and Theano -- it's primarily a practise repository to get an understanding of algorithms and the libraries
+A collection of various machine learning algorithms and techniques -- it is primarily a practise repository to get an understanding of the algorithms and the libraries